Where would you like to give birth? There are several options

 Home birth

-Choosing to have your baby at home is a safe option in the Netherlands as there will always be a hospital nearby, and because Dutch midwives are trained to constantly assess whether the pregnancy is progressing normally.
+Choosing to have your baby at home is a safe option in the Netherlands as Dutch midwives are trained to constantly assess whether the delivery is progressing normally.
+Also, there is always a hospital nearby.
+You can give birth safely at home if you can reach a hospital within 45 minutes in case of emergency.

 When you are at home, you are in your own environment which helps to give you and your partner a sense of control.
 This way you can decide the circumstances you want to give birth in whilst you are in your own safe surroundings.
 During the birth process, we will be assisted by a maternity nurse who will also be there to support you.
 There are two practical conditions for a safe home birth: the front side of the house needs to have a door or a window (no back entrance only) and one long side of the bed needs to be free.